Post Office Gallery

-The Post Office Gallery is an art gallery in Ballarat, Victoria, Australia.
+The Post Office Gallery is a university art gallery in Ballarat, Victoria, Australia.

 The former Ballarat Post Office is located on the corner of Sturt and Lydiard Streets.
-Classified by Heritage Victoria it was built during William Wardell's tenure as Inspector-General and Chief Architect of the Public Works Department.
+Classified by Heritage Victoria Stage One was built in 1863 during William Wardell's tenure as Inspector-General and Chief Architect of the Public Works Department.
 The Ballarat Post Office was the largest of its kind after the Melbourne General Post Office.
+It replaced earlier structures on the site.

-In 2002 the Ballarat Post Office became part of the University of Ballarat Arts Academy which includes the Post Office Gallery.
+In 2002 the Ballarat Post Office became part of the Federation University Australia (then University of Ballarat) Arts Academy which includes the Post Office Gallery.